 - Don’t multi-task.

 Think about your work logically.
 If you were to begin packing for a holiday would you throw everything you brain thought of at once into your suitcase or would you strategically think of each item/category you may need and then pack accordingly?
 Use this in relation to your work.
 Take each task on its own and knuckle down to complete it.
-This way your brain stays clear of all the other stuff that can wait it’s turn enabling you to give your 100% into everything you do.
+This way your brain stays clear of all the other stuff that can wait its turn enabling you to give your 100% into everything you do.
 If we do several things all at once, you could find that you only give 70% of your effort to it.
 Separating tasks and ticking them off as you go encourages maximum effort.

 - Rethink your sleep.

 There are so many apps out there that can help you to track your sleep and maybe giving one of them a go could help you to finally declutter your mind!
 You may find that sometimes you aren’t getting enough sleep or your sleeping patterns aren’t ideal.
-Maybe sleeping with the TV on is causing you to have crazy dreams or perhaps you sleep past the point you need to and wake feeling groggy and unmotivated.
-Consider having a think about how much and what quality of sleep you get and attempt to rectify it.
+Maybe sleeping with the TV on is causing you to have crazy dreams or perhaps you sleep past the point you need to and wake to feel groggy and unmotivated.
+Consider having a think about how much and what quality of sleep you get an attempt to rectify it.